gladw-in/online-ide/README.md

 ```
 ## How to Set Up and Use

-To set up and run Python Minifier:
+To set up and run:

 ### What You Need